coreybigboi/coreybigboi/README.md

-### Hi there 👋
+### Hello there! 👋
 I'm currently in my third and final year of study at the University of Tasmania

-Bachelor of ICT Majoring in Software Development 🎓
+🎓 Bachelor of ICT Majoring in Software Development

 🌱 I’m currently learning ...
-Spring Boot
+Spring Boot and React

 ⚡ Fun fact: I've worked as a BlackJack dealer for over 6 years
 <!--